benhhooxx/sg-stock/README.md

 ---

-1. How to package (build) your component;

-TODO: write after AWS deployment
+## Development server

+Run `npm run serve` for a dev server.

 ---

-1. How to start your component;

-## Development server

-Run `npm start` for a dev server.

 ## Build

-Run `npm run build` to build the project
+Run `npm run build` to build the project.

+The build folder path is adjusted with the webpack, and the artifacts currently is deploying to the [AWS S3](https://aws.amazon.com/s3/).

+To-do item in the deployment stage, we also can do the CI/CD pipeline to deploy automatically.

+---
 ## Running unit tests

+Run `npm run test` to run ten unit tests.

 ---

-3. Assumptions (if any) that you have made in your implementation;

-Business case, sorted the not ready first, and sortby createdAt
+## Business Details

+- The searchbar in the stock list page is added to enhance the user experience
+- The list of the order basket is sorted by createdAt
 ---

-4. Special cases handling (if any); and
+## Special Handling

-Pagination, search will set 0
+- Pagination page will set value as 0 if searchbar triggered
-Toast Message, 10s
+- Toast Message will clear every 10 second by useEffect triggering

 ---

-5. Purpose / functionality of the component, if it is an extra component.
+## Utils Components Details

- - Pagination
+ - Pagination (shared to stock list page and order basket page)
- - Searchbar
+ - Searchbar (reusable component for return search keyword)
- - Toast
+ - Toast (display the toast message for alert user)
- - Tooltip
+ - Tooltip (informative tooltip to display extra message to users)